 SAM-e is used to boost mood, relieve depression, improve energy levels and reduce symptoms of fibromyalgia.
 20 healthy volunteers took part in a study receiving infusions of 800 mg of SAM-e or a placebo for 7 days.
 EEG mapping during the study identified SAM-e as an antidepressant.
 Targeting brain regions crucial in the therapeutic efficacy of antidepressants.[xviii]

-- St. John’s wort – This plant has traditionally been used for mood disorders and wound healing.
+- St. John’s wort – This herb has traditionally been used for mood disorders and wound healing.
 Today it’s used mostly as a treatment for anxiety, depression and stress.

 St. John’s wort works like prescription SSRI’s by preventing the reuptake of serotonin in your brain.
 But please read the precautions for using this nootropic in the extended article.
 Before trying it as a nootropic supplement to treat your depression.

 - Sulbutiamine – Sulbutiamine is a synthesized version of Vitamin B1 (thiamine) which easily crosses the blood-brain barrier.
-As a nootropic, it’s taken to boost mood, memory and motivation.
+As a nootropic, it’s used to boost mood, memory and motivation.

 A study at the University of Wales Swansea in the UK worked with 120 young adult females.
 Study participants took either a placebo or 50 mg thiamine for 2 months.
 Mood, memory and reaction times were monitored before and after taking the tablets.
 2 months after supplementing with thiamine, participants were more clearheaded, felt more composed and energetic, reaction times improved, and mood was better.[xix]

-- Tryptophan – This essential amino acid is a precursor to serotonin and melatonin and niacin (Vitamin B3) in your body.
+- Tryptophan – This essential amino acid is a precursor to serotonin, melatonin and niacin (Vitamin B3) in your body.
 Adding tryptophan to your stack can help boost your serotonin levels.
 And should help with anxiety, ADHD, depression, insomnia, memory loss, pain and eating disorders.

 - Turmeric– Turmeric is one of the main spices in curries.
 In parts of India where curries are eaten most often, Alzheimer’s disease is extremely rare.
 This spice (and its extract called curcumin) has a unique ability to reduce inflammation common to Parkinson’s, Alzheimer’s and brain tumors.

-A study conducted in India looked at the efficacy and safety of using curcumin, one of the active ingredients found in turmeric, for treating major depression.
+A study conducted in India looked at the efficacy and safety of using curcumin, the main active ingredient found in turmeric, for treating major depression.

-- Uridine Monophosphate – This precursor to Ribonucleic Acid (RNA) provides instructions to your DNA to help create memory by facilitating connections between brain neurons (synapses).
+- Uridine Monophosphate – This precursor to Ribonucleic Acid (RNA) provides instructions from your DNA to help create memory by facilitating connections between brain neurons (synapses).

-Uridine supplementation as a nootropic uplifts and stabilizes mood, is anti-stress, helps Obsessive Compulsive Disorder, is anti-anxiety and helps modulate and normalize dopamine release.[xx]
+Uridine supplementation as a nootropic uplifts and stabilizes mood, is anti-stress, helps Obsessive Compulsive Disorder (OCD), is anti-anxiety and helps modulate and normalize dopamine release.[xx]

 - Vitamin B6 – Vitamin B6 helps your brain make serotonin, norepinephrine and melatonin.
 The activated form of Vitamin B6 called P-5-P is particularly effective in boosting serotonin and GABA in your brain.